Boost-Panda/omax-website/content/services/dental-implants/index.md

 - **All-on-4/All-on-6 Implants**: All-on-4 and All-on-6 implants are innovative solutions for patients missing all or most of their teeth in one or both dental arches.
 These implant-supported prostheses use a strategic placement of four or six dental implants to support an entire arch of teeth (either fixed or removable).
 All-on-4/All-on-6 implants offer immediate function and aesthetics, allowing patients to regain their smile and chewing ability in a single appointment.

 - **Mini Implants**: Mini implants are smaller in diameter than traditional implants and are often used in cases where there is limited bone volume or for stabilizing removable dentures.
-These implants require less invasive surgery and quicker recovery than standard implants.
+These implants require less invasive surgery and a quicker recovery than standard implants.
 Mini implants can be an excellent option for patients with thin or narrow jawbones who may not be candidates for traditional implant placement.

 ## The Procedure of Dental Implants